 If you are in the greater Houston, TX area, and are looking into getting dental lumineers, let the experts at Best Dental help you gain the smile of your dreams.
-Now you can change your everyday smile into a luminous one without altering and grinding down your natural teeth.
-Porcelain Lumineers are porcelain shells that cover uneven, stained or chipped teeth.
-They are as thin as a contact lens and give you the beautiful smile that you are looking for.
+You can change your everyday smile into a luminous one without altering and grinding down your natural teeth.
+Porcelain Lumineers are porcelain shells covering uneven, stained, or chipped teeth.
+They are as thin as a contact lens and give you a beautiful smile that gets noticed.

 Regain Your Confidence With Dental Lumineers

 If your teeth aren’t as attractive as you’d like because they are discolored, uneven, or have gaps, these thin porcelain shells can transform your smile.
 Lumineers are highly translucent, look and feel entirely natural, and are highly resistant to staining.